fleetdm/fleet/docs/Using Fleet/MDM-setup.md

 ### Step 3: configure Fleet with the generated files

-Restart the Fleet server with the contents of the APNs certificate in following environment variable:
+Restart the Fleet server with the contents of the APNs certificate in the following environment variable:
 * [FLEET_MDM_APPLE_APNS_CERT_BYTES](https://fleetdm.com/docs/deploying/configuration#mdm-apple-apns-cert-bytes)

 ### Step 4: confirm that Fleet is set up correctly